PSDorena/PSDorena/README.md

 ACQUIRE:

-So, mid-way through the scraping process, we were provided the necessary code to access Github's API.
-This set of code was is introduced in the acquire_titanic.py file.
+Mid-way through the scraping process, we were provided the necessary code to access Github's API.
+This set of code is introduced in the acquire_titanic.py file.
 Our code generates approximately 180 entries into a .json file.
 There are several important steps that the user will need to input:

     An env.py file is necessary to run the code in the acquire file.
 The env file should include:

-    A github token.
+    A github_token.
 This token can be made by going onto Github and requesting a token.
 For further instructions, google "Getting Github token"

-    A variable called github username, where the variable is set to your Github username as a string.
+    A variable called github_username, where the variable is set to your Github username as a string.

 PREP: